ColoredCow/hills-to-heights/README.md

  Hills to Heights
 # HILLS TO HEIGHTS: THE REVOLUTION STARTS NOW
 For Students From the Hills
-Who Dream of Becoming
+Who Dreams of Becoming
-A Great Software Engineers
+A Great Software Engineer
 Stop Waiting.
 Start Building.
 You already carry something powerful—your grit, your ideas, your ambition.
 But too often, students in the hills are told to wait.